arthurboss/chordium/docs/cache-architecture.md

 ## Conclusion

-Chordium's cache architecture provides a robust, scalable foundation for frontend performance optimization.
+Chordium's cache architecture provides a robust, scalable foundation for frontend performance optimization using modern IndexedDB technology.
 The system successfully balances:

-- **Performance**: Multi-layer caching with memory and persistence
+- **Performance**: Asynchronous IndexedDB operations with structured schemas
-- **Reliability**: Graceful error handling and automatic recovery
+- **Reliability**: Type-safe data access with graceful error handling
-- **Maintainability**: Clear structure and comprehensive testing
+- **Maintainability**: Modular, single-responsibility design with clear file organization
-- **User Experience**: Fast responses with background updates
+- **User Experience**: Fast responses with persistent cache across browser sessions
+- **Scalability**: Repository pattern allows easy extension for new cache types

-The centralized structure under `/src/cache/` ensures all cache-related functionality is easily discoverable and maintainable, while the abstract base class provides consistency across different cache implementations.
+The modular structure under `/src/cache/` and `/src/storage/` ensures all cache-related functionality is easily discoverable and maintainable, with each file containing a single function for maximum clarity and testability.